shuosc/opencv-doc-cn/py_tutorials/py_tutorials.markdown

 -   @subpage tutorial_py_table_of_contents_photo

-    In this section you
-    will learn different computational photography techniques like image denoising etc.
+    In this section you will learn different computational photography techniques like image denoising etc.

 -   @subpage tutorial_py_table_of_contents_objdetect

-    In this section you
-    will object detection techniques like face detection etc.
+    In this section you will learn object detection techniques like face detection etc.

 -   @subpage tutorial_py_table_of_contents_bindings